 2. Multiple Hosting Options

 When it comes to deploying an ELK stack, organizations have multiple hosting options to choose from.
 For organizations with the right capabilities and resources, an ELK stack can be installed on a local server and managed in-house.
-Alternatively, organizations can choose to deploy their ELK stack as a managed service with products like Amazon Elasticsearch Service by partnering with a specialist MSP.
+Alternatively, organizations can choose to deploy their ELK stack as a managed service with products like Amazon OpenSearch by partnering with a specialist MSP.

 3. Centralized Logging Capabilities